 For most of us, our search for debt investments begins and ends at bank fixed deposits.
 When we have idle money in our bank, we invest the excess amount in fixed deposits.
 Bank fixed deposits are easy to understand.
-You simply need to walk into nearest bank branch to invest.
+You simply need to walk into the nearest bank branch to invest.
 Moreover, with net banking becoming more and more popular, opening a fixed deposit is merely a click away for a number of us.

 Hence, it is no surprise that a number of investors don’t look beyond fixed deposits for their debt investments.

-In this post, I will compare tax treatment of fixed deposits and debt mutual funds with the help of illustrations.
+In this post, I will compare the tax treatment of fixed deposits and debt mutual funds with the help of illustrations.
 I will compare fixed deposits and debt MF schemes on a few other parameters too.

 Tax Treatment of Fixed Deposits and Debt Mutual Funds